Dazzler (Marvel Comics): 1980s

 Another attempt to find an audience came with the spin-off mini-series Beauty and the Beast, pairing Dazzler with the popular Hank McCoy, at the time a member of the Defenders.
 The series was written by Ann Nocenti, and along with Louise Simonson's Power Pack and Trina Robbins' fashion comic Misty was an attempt by Marvel to find the female audience the publisher had lost over the previous decade.
 To this end Nocenti attempted to write Beauty and the Beast as a romance comic, though she would later reflect it was a "tough assignment" pairing a "blonde airhead" with a "deep intellectual".

-Dazzler's redesigned costume, from Dazzler #40.
-Art by Jackson Guice.
+Dazzler's redesigned costume's debut, from Dazzler #38 (July 1985).
+Art by Paul Chadwick.

 Dazzler #38 saw another new direction, with the popular Archie Goodwin as writer and Paul Chadwick as artist.
 Goodwin redesigned the character's costume and planned to return the series to superheroics rather than personal and showbiz drama.
 He would later admit he took the Dazzler series on as no-one else wanted it and he needed work at the time.
 Chadwick had caught Goodwin's eye after pitching his creator-owned series Concrete when the latter was an Epic Comics editor.
 Goodwin also introduced bounty hunter O. Z. Chase to the series as a supporting character.
 The relaunch attracted a mild improvement in critical response, but following Dazzler #40 (which tied into the Secret Wars II crossover) Goodwin and Chadwick were told the series would be ending after two further issues due to poor sales, ending after #42 (dated March 1986).
 While sanguine about his experiences on the book, Chadwick would later note the modifications to the cover of the final issue - which saw another artist add the Beast to his original work - was a factor in his decision to return to launching Concrete rather than to continue working with Marvel.

 At the time the series was not greatly mourned; reviewing the final issue of the series for Amazing Heroes, R. A. Jones felt Dazzler would "not be missed" and criticized its lack of success across several genres - though also expressed that the book might have been more successful if Goodwin and Chadwick had arrived earlier.
 Shortly afterwards in the same publication, Richard Gagnon described it as "easily one of the worst comics that Marvel Comics Group has ever put out".